Murrayfield Stadium: Tram

-Uses

 Rugby union

 Murrayfield is used for most Scottish international rugby union matches, with all Scotland's Six Nations home games being played in the stadium.
 The stadium also hosted all of Edinburgh's matches between 1996 and January 2017.
 (For Pro14 matches, only the lower tier of the East Stand is typically used.)

 Since February 2018 all Edinburgh matches are once again held at Murrayfield; with work now finished on the construction of a new 7,800 capacity stadium on the back pitches to host Edinburgh Rugby from the start of the 2021/22 season.

-From 2007 to 2011, Murrayfield hosted the Edinburgh 7s, then the final event in the annual IRB Sevens World Series in rugby sevens, but that tournament was moved to Glasgow starting in 2012 due to low attendance.
+From 2007 to 2011, Murrayfield hosted the Edinburgh 7s, then the final event in the annual IRB Sevens World Series (now known as SVNS) in rugby sevens, but that tournament was moved to Glasgow starting in 2012 due to low attendance.
 Murrayfield hosted select matches from the 2007 Rugby World Cup.
-The stadium also hosted the Heineken Cup Final in 2005, when Toulouse beat Stade Français 18–12, and again in 2009, with Leinster defeating Leicester 19–16.
+The stadium also hosted the Heineken Cup Final in 2005, when Toulouse beat Stade Français 18–12, again in 2009, with Leinster defeating Leicester 19–16 and finally in 2017 with Saracens defeating Clermont 28–17.